 While images of dynastic ancestry were an important chiefly art form, so were images of living rulers.
 In some cases, the very act of commissioning a portrait was part of a leader’s assumption of responsibilities and prerogatives.
-Among the Kuba peoples, for instance, a tradition of royal portraiture known as ndop developed around 1700 and lasted until colonial times (Kuba Ndop Figure, The British Museum).
-During the reign of each Kuba king, a wooden sculpture of monumental size was carved that depicted him seated on a throne laden with accoutrements of royal prestige.
+Among the Kuba peoples, for instance, a tradition of royal portraiture known as ndop developed around 1700 and lasted until colonial times (Kuba ndop figure, British Museum, London).
+During the reign of each Kuba king, a wood sculpture of monumental size was carved that depicted him seated on a throne laden with accoutrements of royal prestige.
 Together, the assembly of existing ndop sculptures represented the dynasty of Kuba kings, and the addition of the current ruler’s image cemented his place within that line.

 Other forms of portraiture were metaphoric in nature in that the subject was replaced entirely by sets of images and ideas alluding to his or her unique personal qualities.
 This type of representation was exemplified by the royal arts of the Fon kingdom of Dahomey, a court in present-day Republic of Benin whose power was at its height in the eighteenth and nineteenth centuries.
 Important aspects of each king’s character were revealed through a method of oracular inquiry known as fa divination.
 The ruler’s fa sign, and the myriad phrases, lyrics, and stories associated with it, indicated what events would mark the ruler’s life, when they would occur, and how his family would fare after his death.
 At court, royal artists rendered the ideas and metaphors associated with the king’s fa sign into visual form by creating personalized items of art and regalia such as silver jewelry, cloth appliqué flags, and metal-covered wood sculptures.
-An elephant at the Metropolitan Museum, carved of wood and sheathed in silver, was probably constructed during the reign of King Glele, who ruled Dahomey from 1858 to 1889 (2002.517.2).
+An elephant in the Museum’s collection, carved of wood and sheathed in silver, was probably constructed during the reign of King Glele (r.
+1858–89) (2002.517.1; 2002.517.2).
 Glele’s divination sign, abla-lete, includes several phrases with elephant imagery, including “The animal steps on the ground, but elephants step on it with strength,” and “The elephant said, ‘If I put my feet somewhere, one will see my sign.
 There where the elephant passes in the forest, one knows.'”